-People will say just about anything nowadays to prove their point.
-In the process, they will not only further confuse themselves but also convolute your mind on a subject.
+Nowadays people will say just about anything to prove their point.
+Not only will they continue to confuse themselves, but they will also confuse your thoughts on a subject.

-They will argue about the quality of fuel you should put in your car, about the amount of pressure you should have in your car’s tires and even weigh the merits and demerits of the auto-stop/start technology.
-While you cannot be a judge of what’s right and what’s wrong you can certainly learn the truth from the internet.
+They will argue about the quality of the fuel you should put in your car, the pressure you should have in your car’s tires, and even weigh up the pros and cons of Auto-Stop/Start technology.
+Even if you cannot judge what is right and what is wrong, you can certainly find out the truth from the Internet.

-That’s where this article comes into the spotlight.
-So, does the auto-start/stop technology harm your engine and its components?
-Let’s find out!
+This is where this article comes into the spotlight.
+So does Auto-Start/Stop technology damage your engine and its components?
+That is what we want to find out!

 What Is Auto-Stop/Start Technology?

-Before we talk about the start/stop tech in detail, let us take a look at its history and its importance.
+Before we talk about Start/Stop technology in detail, let’s take a look at its history and its significance.

-The auto-start/stop system first came into the automobile world in the 1980s when Volkswagen used it in its spearhead vehicles like the Passat and the Golf.
-The technology did not take-off initially but nowadays we can see it in almost every other automobile no matter its size.
+The Auto Start/Stop system first came into the automotive world in the 1980s when Volkswagen used it in its top-of-the-range vehicles such as the Passat and the Golf.
+The technology did not get off the ground at first, but today we can see it in almost every other car regardless of its size.

-Why is technology so popular now as compared to before?
-It is because the world is focused more on saving the environment.
-When fuel burns, harmful chemicals and gases like carbon dioxide and carbon monoxide are excreted.
-These gases are choking the environment day by day.
+Why is this technology so popular today compared to the past?
+Because the world is more focused on saving the environment.
+When fuel burns, harmful chemicals and gases like carbon dioxide and carbon monoxide are emitted.
+These gases suffocate the environment day after day.

-Scientists and engineers have been trying to reduce gas consumption by employing advanced methods to improve aerodynamics, engine design, and vehicle design.
-They did realize a very trivial fact later that if an engine is not running it is not producing any life-threatening gases.
-The auto-start/stop technology is the realization and practical application of this fact.
+Scientists and engineers have tried to reduce gas consumption by using advanced methods to improve aerodynamics, engine, and vehicle design.
+Later, they discovered a very trivial fact: when an engine is not running, it does not produce life-threatening gases.
+The Auto Start/Stop technology is the implementation and practical application of this fact.

-The auto-start/stop technology shuts off the engine completely when a vehicle comes to a halt.
-The engine reignites automatically once you decide to start moving again.
-This innovation only comes handy if you have quite a few stops along your way.
-On highway driving, you won’t save any fuel.
+With the Auto Start/Stop technology, the engine is switched off completely when a vehicle comes to a standstill.
+The engine ignites again automatically as soon as you decide to start moving again.
+This innovation is only useful if you make several stops along the way.
+You will not save fuel when driving on the motorway.

-However, the majority of driving that everyone does is on city roads so there is something to be gained from the use of this technology.
-Even though the start/stop action saves a small percentage of fuel, in the long run, it can make a considerable difference to your fuel expenses.
+However, most of the journeys everyone makes are on city roads, so there is something to be gained from using this technology.
+Even if the Start/Stop action saves a small percentage of fuel, in the long run, it can make a significant difference in your fuel costs.

 How Does the Start-Stop Technology Work?

-There are quite a few companies making such tech but the most popular one amongst them all is Denso.
-You might recognize Denso if you have ever worked with your car’s air-conditioning system.
-The Japanese company supplies the auto-start/stop technology to all the major American automobile brands like Ford and also to other worldwide car manufacturers.
+There are a number of companies that produce such technologies, but the most popular of them is Denso.
+You might recognize Denso if you have ever worked with your car’s air conditioning.
+The Japanese company supplies the Auto Start/Stop technology to all major American car brands like Ford and also to other global car manufacturers.

-The auto-start/stop system senses that you have depressed the brakes and that the RPM is coming to a rest.
-Once it senses that you have come to a halt, the system shuts down the engine.
-It restarts the engine back again once you remove your foot from the brake.
+The Auto Start/Stop system senses that you have applied the brakes and the engine speed comes to a stop.
+As soon as it senses that you have come to a standstill, the system shuts off the engine.
+It starts the engine again as soon as you take your foot off the brake.

 Difference between Regular Starter and Auto Start

-Every car has an ignition or starter to fire up the engine.
-The starter does that through a very simple process that involves engaging the flywheel to spin and igniting the engine.
-However, this simple mechanical system is not viable for regular starts.
+Every car has an ignition or a starter to start the engine.
+The starter does this by a very simple process of spinning the flywheel and igniting the engine.
+However, this simple mechanical system is not suitable for normal starts.

-The auto-start/stop technology involves starting the engine many times during a drive.
-Hence, a different component is used entirely.
-This other component can handle hundreds of starts in a day without feeling the heat.
+With the Auto-Start/Stop technique, the engine is started several times during a ride.
+Therefore a completely different component is used.
+This other component can handle hundreds of starts in one day without feeling the heat.

 Damage to the Vehicle

-A vehicle’s engine is vulnerable when it starts.
-The engine has to heat up the lubricants inside it so that they can flow easily to every nook and cranny.
-A cold engine is more prone to damage and that is what many people argue about when talking of the stop/start technology.
-Yes, the engine can get damaged if it is cold but the auto-start/stop technology only engages once the car is on the road.
-That only happens once the engine has warmed up to its operational temperature.
+The engine of a vehicle is vulnerable when it starts.
+The engine has to heat up the lubricants inside it so that they can flow easily to any angle.
+A cold engine is more susceptible to damage, and that’s what many argue about when they talk about Stop/Start technology.
+Yes, the engine can be damaged when it’s cold, but Auto-Start/Stop technology is only activated when the car is on the road.
+This only happens when the engine has warmed up to operating temperature.

-Even if you are standing at a stop light for about a minute that is not enough time to cool the engine lubricants.
-Hence, the auto-start/stop technology does not do much damage.
-In the event that you have to stay stagnant for a longer time, the system is designed to start the engine automatically if it senses that the lubricants are getting cold.
+Even if you sit at a stop light for about a minute, this time is not enough to cool the engine lubricants.
+Therefore, the Auto Start/Stop technology does not cause much damage.
+In case you need to stand still for a longer period of time, the system is designed to start the engine automatically when it notices that the lubricants are getting cold.

-Furthermore, the technology does not allow all the oil to retreat back into the oil pan, so when the car restarts there is already a significant amount of fluid left in the engine chamber.
-Even then, to further reduce wear of the engine, engineers are now using dry lubricants in key areas like the engine bearings.
-Modern engine bearings have been designed to withstand plenty of restarts even if there is no oil to reduce friction.
+In addition, the technology does not allow all the oil to flow back into the sump, so when the car is restarted, a considerable amount of fluid is already left in the engine compartment.
+Even then, to further reduce engine wear, engineers now use dry lubricants in key areas such as the engine mounts.
+Modern engine mounts are designed to withstand many restarts even when there is no oil to reduce friction.

 Is There A Way Round It?

-Frankly, saving the environment is every human’s responsibility.
-It is better if we as responsible human beings use the systems put in place by experts to reduce the harmful effects on the environment.
-However, not everyone thinks that way.
-Some people prefer less technology over technology dominance and they do not like such innovations.
-Car manufacturers respect that and as such, they always provide a manual override to the system.
+Frankly speaking, saving the environment is the responsibility of every human being.
+It is better that we, as responsible people, use the systems set up by experts to reduce the harmful effects on the environment.
+But not everyone thinks so.
+Some people prefer less technology over the dominance of technology, and they do not like such innovations.
+Car manufacturers respect this, and as such they always offer manual override of the system.

-If you do not like using the technology you can shut down its functions by just pressing a button.
-This button allows you to switch between using and not using the auto-start/stop functionality.
-You might not want to keep the brakes depressed with your foot while standing at a stop light.
-Engineers have even solved that by providing you a separate button which allows you to keep the tech in play while also keeping your foot off the brakes.
+If you don’t like the technology, you can switch off its functions simply by pressing a button.
+With this button, you can switch between using and not using the Auto-Start/Stop function.
+You may not want to keep your foot on the brakes while standing at a brake light.
+The engineers have even solved this by providing you with a separate button that allows you to keep the technology in play while you take your foot off the brakes.

-So, does the auto-start/stop technology hurt your engine?
-Yes, it does, but not to an extent that you might get worried about it.
-The system has been designed to keep engine wear at a minimum while keeping your content.
+So does the Auto-Start/Stop technology damage your engine?
+Yes, it does, but not to the extent that you need to worry about it.
+The system is designed to minimize engine wear while preserving your contents.